-Nutrition services for those in cancer treatment and their care-taking community
+Nutrition Counseling for those in cancer treatment and recovery.

-Available for New Clients (60 minute consultation) and Follow-Up Clients (30 minute consultation) in person or via Skype.
+Available for New and Follow-Up Clients (55 minute consultations) via phone or Telehealth.

 Stephanie assesses your current intake and offers individually tailored recommendations for modifying diet and lifestyle to promote cancer survivorship.
-Included in your visit are specific suggestions to foster recovery, minimize treatment-induced side effects and reduce risk for recurrence.
-Ample time will be afforded for questions and answers, with the intent of helping you separate fact from fiction when it comes to understanding common questions about cancer and nutrition.
-Examples of questions addressed include sugar and cancer, organic foods and what to do about soy, dairy and red meat.
+Included in your visit are specific suggestions to reduce treatment-induced side effects and enhance recovery, Your questions are answered in detail, helping you separate fact from fiction when it comes to cancer and nutrition.
+Topics covered in a typical consults include: sugar and cancer, organic foods and what to do about soy, dairy and red meat.
 Stephanie’s intent is to empower you with tips, tools and recipe suggestions to implement practical goals immediately.

-Friends and Family: Rallying the community support network for those undergoing cancer care
+Friends and Family Nutrition Session: Guidance for the community support network of those in cancer treatment and recovery.

 Stephanie offers “Friends and Family Community Nutrition Education Sessions” in person or online.
 These 1-hour group sessions are designed to empower and educate the support network rallying around someone as they go through cancer treatment and recovery.

-The purpose of the “Friends and Family Community Nutrition Education Session” is to guide the group of individuals supporting someone affected by cancer in the following areas:
+The purpose of the “Friends and Family Community Nutrition Education Session” is to guide the social network supporting someone affected by cancer in the following areas:

-1).
-Maximize the mobilized meal train so that it matches up with the nutritional needs and preferences of the patient and family.
-Patients express tremendous gratitude at the outpouring of support in the form of food, however, sometimes meals delivered don’t align with a patient’s nutrition goals.
-For example, a veggie lasagna and a fresh batch of brownies is a generous gift, but not if a patient is trying to reduce their consumption of white flour and sugar.
-Similarly, someone recovery from surgery or experiencing side effects from chemotherapy might be following a special diet.
-Stephanie’s expertise in oncology nutrition poises her to assist friends and family by educating them on the precise nutritional needs and approaches that work for each individual patient.
-Practical suggestions, resources, websites and recipes are included.
+- Educate the mobilized meal train so it matches up with the nutritional needs and preferences of the patient and family.
+People are exceptionally grateful when an outpouring of support comes in the form of food, however, sometimes meals delivered don’t align with a patient’s nutrition needs.
+For example, ravioli and a fresh batch of brownies is a generous gift, but not if a patient is trying to reduce intake of white flour and sugar.
+Similarly, those recovering from surgery or other treatments may be following a specialized eating plan.
+Stephanie’s expertise in oncology nutrition assures your support network understands the precise nutritional needs and approaches that work for each individual patient.

-3).
-Educate people about cancer preventive nutrition and lifestyle factors at a time when they may be newly aware of and inspired to improve their own eating and exercise behaviors.
-A cancer diagnosis for a loved one can sparks meaningful change in the diet and lifestyle of those around them.
-It can also bring up fear and worry about what food and or eating patterns contribute to the risk of cancer.
-Stephanie has over 20 years of experience as an expert oncology nutritionist, teaching individuals, families and communities specific nutrition and lifestyle factors to prevent and manage cancer.
-This session is designed to help people transform the impact of a loved one’s cancer diagnosis into actionable change in their own life.
+- Educate your community about optimal nutrition and lifestyle factors at a time they may be increasingly aware of or inspired to improve their own behaviors.
+A cancer diagnosis for a loved one can spark meaningful change in nutrition and lifestyle of those around them.
+On the flip side, it can also bring up fear and worry about which foods contribute to the risk of cancer.
+Stephanie spells out how and what to eat to minimize risk of cancer, allaying fears and reinvigorating the inherent joy of eating.
+Stephanie welcomes all questions and concerns, taking care to answer each from the depth of knowledge gathered in her twenty-plus years as an expert oncology nutritionist.
+This session is designed to help you get clear on cancer and nutrition risk and transform the impact of a loved one’s cancer diagnosis into actionable change in your own life.

-4).
-Clarify confusion and disseminate evidence-based answers to commonly asked questions about nutrition and cancer.
-Help patients, family members and support networks get on the same page about issues of concern to them, such as:
+- Clarify confusion and disseminate evidence-based answers to commonly asked questions about nutrition and cancer.
+Stephanie helps patients, family members and support networks get on the same page about issues of concern to them, such as:

 Is soy safe to eat?